Tomás Santos Aviation Aviation training, safety, research and technical development

 First exposure to aviation

-Early interest began through desktop flight simulation and gradually developed into a serious ambition to pursue aviation as a career.
+My early interest began through desktop flight simulation and gradually developed into a serious ambition to pursue aviation as a career.

 2023 onward